rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/Chatbot/Chatbot.md

 ### Welcome prompt

-The welcome prompt fills the message box before the user has input their first message to the chatbot.
-This message should welcome users to the chatbot experience and encourage them to interact.
-It may be helpful to display predetermined prompts as a starting point.
+To introduce users to the chatbot experience, a welcome prompt can fill the message box before they input their first message.
+This brief message should follow our [conversation design guidelines](/patternfly-ai/conversation-design) to welcome users to the chatbot experience and encourage them to interact.
 ```js file="./ChatbotWelcomePrompt.tsx"

 ```